Text by CLOT Magazine

 Through an extensive programme of events, shows and workshops that include live media performances, audiovisual projects and training, NODE aims to provide a dynamic space in which young people are introduced to new digital arts.

 The programme is inaugurated by artist Ryoichi Kurokawa, whose exhibition al-jabr (algebra), displayed at the historical Galleria Civica di Modena, evokes the ancient Japanese art of kintsugi.
 The next day – at the same location – American duo Visible Cloaks (Spencer Doran, Ryan Carlile) will unveil their last studio album, “Reassemblage”, an enhanced conscious experience that builds on the interaction between synths and stripped-down melodies reminiscent of MIDI aesthetics, accompanied by the post-human visual landscapes of Brenna Murphy.

-On Saturday afternoon, in a secret location to be announced at a later date, NODE is privileged to showcase a performance by Tomoko Sauvage, a Paris-based musician and sound artist, whose field of research explores the sonic attributes of water.
-Sauvage’s work uses water as its primary medium, presenting a display of waves and bubbles, caught by a series of hydrophones, that resonate in multiple porcelain bowls – generating random percussions and fragile harmonies that are amplified by a combination of natural and controlled feedback.
+On Saturday afternoon, in a secret location to be announced later, NODE is privileged to showcase a performance by Tomoko Sauvage, a Paris-based musician and sound artist whose research field explores water’s sonic attributes.
+Sauvage’s work uses water as its primary medium, presenting a display of waves and bubbles caught by a series of hydrophones that resonate in multiple porcelain bowls – generating random percussions and fragile harmonies that are amplified by a combination of natural and controlled feedback.

-Other promising performances include that of Ben Frost accompanied by the stunning visuals of Marcel Weber/MFO.
-The careful research that has gone into securing a selection of artists that are internationally recognised as the greatest exponents of digital sensibility, ensures that NODE will be an unmissable event, offering a unique understanding of the complex interaction between art and music.
+Other promising performances include that of Ben Frost and the stunning visuals of Marcel Weber/MFO.
+The careful research into securing a selection of artists internationally recognised as the greatest exponents of digital sensibility ensures that NODE will be an unmissable event, offering a unique understanding of the complex interaction between art and music.